daneb/blog/_sermons/romans-one.md

 and the christian life, and it's:

 1. The call of God (3 times 'called') - your identity
-2. The call of Faith (6 times 'faith') - the foundation to a relationship with God
+2. The call of Faith (6 times 'faith') - the building block to godly relationships
 3. The call of the Gospel (4 times 'gospel') - the power of God and work of men

 # Body